18F/Dot-Net-Encasement/README.md

 ## Writing Tests

-Switch over to the `WebApi.Tests` directory and create a new file called `PlacesTests.cs`.
+Switch over to the `WebApi.Tests` directory and create a new file called `PlacesControllerTests.cs`.

 Instead of writing tests against our SQL Server instance, we're going to use the [Entity Framework in memory database](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli) for our unit tests.
 To do this, we'll need to add a new package.